UrkiMimi/heckdocs/docs/environment/usershared.md

 ## Finding Custom Chroma Environments

-Other user's environments can be found in the heck discord in the #environments channel, feel free to share your own in there as well!
+Other user's environments can be found in the heck Discord in the #environments channel, feel free to share your own in there as well!

 ## Structure
 ``` { .json .copy }